flutter/website/src/content/release/breaking-changes/material-design-3-token-update.md

 ## Migration guide

 The differences in the mappings of the color roles are small.
-Using `ColorScheme.copyWith` to revert to the original default colors:
+Use `ColorScheme.copyWith` to revert to the original default colors:

 Code before migration: